SciML/SciMLSensitivity.jl/docs/src/tutorials/data_parallel.md

 ensemble_prob = EnsembleProblem(prob, prob_func = prob_func)
 ```

-Now to solve an ensemble problem, we need to choose an ensembling
+Now, to solve an ensemble problem, we need to choose an ensembling
 algorithm and choose the number of trajectories to solve.
 Here let's
 solve this in serial with 100 trajectories.
 Note that `i` will thus run
 from `1:100`.